The thing everyone keeps meaning to sort out

 4. Each person names two witnesses, outside the household.

 Closest friends.
 A colleague.
-A sibling who lives somewhere else.
+A sibling who lives elsewhere.
 Never another member of this household.
 If the accident is the household, witnesses inside it are caught in the same accident.
 We learnt this one the hard way.

 5. One person picks the successor.